Should you buy a lacquered kitchen?

 Cost

-It’s very delicate
+It’s delicate

-A lacquered kitchen doesn’t go with black
+It doesn’t go with black or other dark colours

 Read what our customers say about our service below: